fetishsearch/fetishsearch/index.md

 `GetSince(date)`: get all patches newer than `date`

+`PushPatch(patch)`: receive patch, this helps increase the rate of seeding changes

 **Replicated Data Structure**

 We replicate immutable patches that represent changes to rows in a relational database.
 These patches are ordered via the date field and merged together to form the actual database row.